Taleeb Noormohamed: In Parliament

-In 2023 he was appointed Parliamentary Secretary to the Minister of Canadian Heritage.
+In 2023, he was appointed Parliamentary Secretary to the Minister of Canadian Heritage.

 Noormohamed is a member of the Standing Committee on Public Safety and National Security (SECU) and the Standing Joint Committee for the Scrutiny of Regulations (REGS).
-Shortly after his election he was elected chair of the Federal Liberal Pacific Caucus, composed of Liberal MPs from British Columbia.
+Shortly after his election, he was elected chair of the Federal Liberal Pacific Caucus, composed of Liberal MPs from British Columbia.

-2025 Federal Election

-Taleeb Noormohamed was re-elected to the House of Commons in the 2025 Election.
+Noormohamed was re-elected to the House of Commons in the 2025 election.
 He was named Parliamentary Secretary for Artificial Intelligence and Digital Innovation by Prime Minister Mark Carney.